 Dr. Montessori gave the world a scientific method, practical and tested, for bringing forth the very best in young human beings.
 She taught adults how to respect individual differences, and to emphasize social interaction and the education of the whole personality rather than the teaching of a specific body of knowledge.

 She believed that no human being is educated by another, but is motivated from within by curiosity and a love of knowledge that continues long after leaving the classroom.
-The Montessori education addresses itself to the development of the whole human being, allowing each child to find his/her own place in the world.
+The Montessori education addresses itself to the development of the whole human being, allowing each child to find his or her own place in the world.

-Maria Montessori was nominated three times for the Nobel Peace Prize (1949, 1950, and 1951) because of her committed efforts on behalf of children and her belief that world peace was a possibility through education.
+Maria Montessori was nominated three times for the Nobel Peace Prize (1949, 1950, and 1951) for her committed efforts on behalf of children and her belief that world peace was a possibility through education.